coconutneu/lqr_spacecraft/README.md

 # lqr_spacecraft
-# Quaternion-Based Spacecraft LQR
+Quaternion-Based Spacecraft LQR;
-# A example code of designing LQR for Spacecraft (Attitude control)
+A example code of designing LQR for Spacecraft (Attitude control)